cakephp/docs/en/development/dispatch-filters.rst

 =============

-Filters are usually enabled in your application's **bootstrap.php** file, but you could easily load them any time before the request is dispatched.
+Filters are usually enabled in your application's **bootstrap.php** file, but you could load them any time before the request is dispatched.
 Adding and removing filters is done through :php:class:`Cake\\Routing\\DispatcherFactory`.
 By default, the CakePHP application template comes with a couple filter classes already enabled for all requests; let's take a look at how they are added::